 Insertbeside the selection moves the focus to the next file.
-So you may select five files in a row by pressing
+Hence, you may select five files in a row by pressing

 Insertkeys five times.

-This selection method gives an advanced ability of selection and focus to be different.
+This selection method provides an advanced ability of selection and focus to be different.

 You may wish to switch to standard Windows selection style.